Shortcuts to General Information:

 AAOMS reserves the right to take any action deemed necessary and appropriate, including immediate removal from the meeting without warning or refund, in response to any incident of unacceptable behavior, and AAOMS reserves the right to prohibit attendance at any future meeting – online or in person.

 - Harassment, intimidation or discrimination in any form.

 - Verbal abuse of any attendee, speaker, volunteer, exhibitor, AAOMS staff, service provider or other meeting guest.

-- Disruption of presentations during sessions, in the exhibit hall or at events organized by AAOMS throughout the virtual meeting.
+- Disruption of presentations during sessions, in the Exhibit Hall or at events organized by AAOMS throughout the meeting.
 All participants must comply with the instructions of the moderator and AAOMS staff.

-- Presentations, postings and messages should not contain promotional materials, special offers, job offers, product announcements or solicitation for services.
+- Presentations should not contain promotional materials, special offers, job offers or solicitation for services.
 AAOMS reserves the right to remove such messages and potentially ban sources of those solicitations.